 Lead executing agency: Department of Mineral Resources and Energy (DMRE)

 The German-South African Energy Partnership was launched in 2013 with the signature of a letter of intent.
 South Africa is heavily dependent on fossil fuels for generating power.
 Its energy policy therefore aims to promote energy efficiency, ensure the reliable supply of energy, create jobs and increase the share of energy obtained from renewable sources in the country’s energy mix.
 The project advises and accompanies the German- South African Energy Partnership in its aim of contributing to the global energy transition and supporting the South African energy market in achieving its own transition.

 The Energy Partnership is part of the global project on Supporting Bilateral Energy Partnerships in Developing Countries and Emerging Economies.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supporting the German Federal Ministry for Economic Affairs and Energy (BMWi) in implementing and developing strategies for energy partnerships with Algeria, Brazil, Chile, China, India, Jordan, Mexico, Morocco, South Africa and Tunisia, and in establishing new dialogue structures with other developing countries and emerging economies.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supporting the German Federal Ministry for Economic Affairs and Climate Action (BMWK) in implementing and developing strategies for energy partnerships with Algeria, Brazil, Chile, China, Ethiopia, India, Jordan, Mexico, Morocco, South Africa and Tunisia, and in establishing new dialogue structures with other developing countries and emerging economies.

 South Africa has committed to using an energy mix in future in which climate protection, supply security and affordability will play greater roles.

 The cooperation and topic areas of the Energy Partnership include: